A must visit for fans and football lovers...

 The Invincibles Stand, completed in 2008 at the cost of around £10 million, also includes executive boxes above the seating area.

 Sir Tom Finney statue

-The statue was unveiled in 2004 and created by Preston-born sculptor Peter Hodgkinson.
+The statue was unveiled in 2004 and was created by Preston-born sculptor Peter Hodgkinson.
 The statue itself was inspired by a photo taken at the Chelsea versus PNE game at Stamford Bridge in 1956.

 The grounds also includes a fan shop with official PNE merchandise, including apparel and souvenirs such as books and personalised gifts.